 I remember reading about the last 200 meters, a 22% grade up to the observatory.
 I thought I had read somewhere that it was optional and I already decided I would not do that.
 In fact, I could not do that.
 Reaching the summit would have to be enough.

 Now voices in the fog were yelling out encouragement and I was told I had just one more climb.
 Oh no!
-They made the 200 yard climb the finish line.
-I saw the steepness and felt my legs and thought there was no way.
+They made the 200-yard climb the finish line.
+I saw the steepness and felt my legs and thought there was no way I could make it up this climb.

 This would be a right turn, steep climb, right turn, steeper climb, then a left turn switchback, an even steeper climb up to the finish line.

 I found the energy to get to the top of this section and a photographer was standing in my line.
-This wasn’t quite a 180 degree turn, maybe 170 degrees, but it was a switchback.
+This wasn’t quite a 180º turn, maybe 170º, but it was a switchback.
 And most switchbacks have a steep inside line or a more gradual outside line.
 In this case, the outside line probably was 22%.
 Who knows what the inside line was?
 I could not take the inside path.

 I simply didn’t have the energy to turn quickly and climb the inside line.
 I asked him to move.
 Maybe I yelled at him to move although I don’t think so.
 I was too tired to yell.
 He snapped the photo (above) then he jumped back.
 I turned in the switchback and thought my legs would stop and I would fall over as I looked at one final climb to the top.